 Some chat apps, such as Signal and Telegram, allow you to verify the fingerprint of your conversation partner and, therefore, have some mechanism to detect man-in-the-middle attacks.

-Other encrypted message platforms, such as iMessage and Whatsapp, do not have these features.
+Other encrypted message platforms, such as iMessage, do not have these features.
 They leave you in the dark about such attacks, so you are forced to rely on the service to defend you, somehow.

 Checking that the sites you visit are using sufficient encryption is the only effective defense against man-in-the-middle attacks.